thycotic/ss-docs/users/removing-deactivated-user-pii/index.md

 1. Click the user name link for the desired user.
 The View User Page appears.

 1. Click the **Remove Personally Identifiable Information** button.
 A confirmation dialog box appears.

-    > **Important:** Once you confirm, the user cannot log on SS.
+    > **Important:** Once you confirm, the user cannot log on to SS.
 Click the Cancel button if you are not positive this is what you want to do.

-    Clicking the OK button will change these to random values:
+    Clicking the **OK** button will change these to random values:

     - Username
     - Display name